 The former president also owns Hamilton Palace in Sussex, which had an estimated value of about $40million (£30 million) before it was turned to a construction site.

 In addition, the Guardian reported real estate purchases in Malaysia, Singapore and possibly Dubai, all in Mugabe’s name.

-Several rumours about the presidents’ state of health have been on over the years but he continues to live on.
-His constant medical care, exercise routine, guided diet and so on has helped to keep him in shape despite his age.
+Several rumours about the presidents’ state of health spread over the years but he continued to live on.
+His constant medical care, exercise routine, guided diet and so on, helped to keep him in shape despite his age.
 Speaking when he turned 88, Robert Mugabe said he had died many times” that’s where I have beaten Christ.
 Christ died once and resurrected once.”

 Other Interesting Facts About Robert Mugabe

 1. He was the Chairman of the AU